HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_loc_row_multiindex_dataframe.md

-# Pandas Loc Row Multi Index Data Frame
+# Pandas Loc Row MultiIndex DataFrame
 Selects a row from a pandas DataFrame with MultiIndex and output as a DataFrame.

 Specify comma-separated MultiIndex labels (row index) and the data type for the MultiIndex to select a row.